20th Century Studios: 21st Century Fox era

-Disney acquisition
+Disney era

-On December 14, 2017, The Walt Disney Company announced plans to purchase most of the 21st Century Fox assets, including 20th Century Fox, for $52.4 billion.
-After a bid from Comcast (parent company of NBCUniversal) for $65 billion, Disney counterbid with $71.3 billion.
+On December 14, 2017, Disney announced plans to purchase most of 21st Century Fox, including Twentieth Century Fox, for $52.4 billion.
+After a bid from Comcast (owner of NBCUniversal) for $65 billion, Disney counterbid with $71.3 billion.
 On July 19, 2018, Comcast dropped out of the bid for 21st Century Fox in favor of Sky plc and Sky UK.
 Eight days later, Disney and 21st Century Fox shareholders approved the merger between the two companies.
-Although the deal was completed on March 20, 2019, 20th Century Fox was not planning to relocate to Walt Disney Studios in Burbank, but retained its headquarters at the Fox Studio Lot in the Century City area of Los Angeles, which is currently leased to Disney by 21st Century Fox's successor, Fox Corporation, for seven years.
-Various units were moved out from under 20th Century Fox at acquisition in months after the merger along with several rounds of layoffs.
+Although the deal was completed on March 20, 2019, 20th Century Fox was not planning to relocate to Walt Disney Studios in Burbank, but retained its headquarters in Century City on the Fox Studio Lot, which is currently leased to Disney by 21st Century Fox's successor, Fox Corporation, for seven years.
+Various units were moved out from under Twentieth Century Fox at acquisition in months after the merger along with several rounds of layoffs.
 The Fox Research Library was folded into the Walt Disney Archives and Walt Disney Imagineering Archives in January 2020.
-The last film to use the "20th Century Fox" name was Underwater, which was released on January 10, 2020.
+The last film to use the "Twentieth Century Fox" name was Underwater, which was released on January 10, 2020.

 After the box office failures of films like Dark Phoenix and Stuber, Disney halted development on several projects, though films such as Free Guy and the Avatar sequels managed to continue production.
 Fox's slate would be reduced to 10 films per year, half of them being made for the Hulu and then-upcoming Disney+ streaming services.
-Projects from 20th Century Fox franchises such as Home Alone, Cheaper by the Dozen, Night at the Museum, Diary of the Wimpy Kid, and Ice Age were later announced for Disney+.
+Projects from Twentieth Century Fox franchises such as Star Wars, Home Alone, Cheaper by the Dozen, Night at the Museum, Diary of a Wimpy Kid, and Ice Age were later announced for Disney+.
 These projects would later be fully revealed during Disney's Investor Day in December 2020 as feature films for the aforementioned streaming service.
-The first of these projects was Home Sweet Home Alone, which was released on November 12, 2021, and it became the first and only film released by 20th Century Fox on Disney+, as subsequent projects were transferred over to Walt Disney Pictures.
+The first of these projects was Home Sweet Home Alone, which was released on November 12, 2021.